 Applicants who complete post-secondary education abroad are required to submit non-U.S. transcripts to Educational Credential Evaluators, Inc. (ECE) or (for nursing applicants) the Commission on Graduates of Foreign Nursing Schools.
-The evaluation report must show that non-U.S. education is equivalent to a U.S. bachelor's of science in nursing degree for applicants to the master's of science in nursing program or, for applicants to the doctor of nursing practice program, equivalent to a master's of science in nursing degree to be considered for admission.
+The evaluation report must show that non-U.S. education is equivalent to a U.S. bachelor's of science in nursing degree for applicants to the master's of science in nursing program or, for applicants to the doctor of nursing practice program, equivalent to a master's of science in nursing degree or any other health-related master's degree, to be considered for admission.